Veeva Announces First Customer Win and April 2024 Availability for Vault CRM - the Next Generation of CRM for Life Sciences

 Major product and customer milestones signal progress toward the future of CRM for life sciences

-PLEASANTON, Calif., Aug.
-28, 2023 /PRNewswire/ -- Veeva Systems (NYSE: VEEV) today announced two major milestones as it advances Vault CRM – the next generation of CRM for the life sciences industry.
+BARCELONA, Spain, Aug.
+29, 2023 /PRNewswire/ -- Veeva Systems (NYSE: VEEV) today announced two major milestones as it advances Vault CRM – the next generation of CRM for the life sciences industry.
 Vault CRM had its first customer win with an innovative oncology biotech.
 The early adopter plans to go live starting with their field medical team in Q4 2023.
 Veeva also announced plans for the general release of Vault CRM in April 2024.

 "The Veeva product team has made remarkable progress since we announced Vault CRM less than a year ago," said Tom Schwenger, Veeva president and COO.
 "By focusing on product excellence, innovation, and customer success, Vault CRM will have its first customer live in Q4 2023, an important milestone as we look ahead to the future of CRM for the industry."